 Steps to become Van Certified:

 - ONLINE TEST: Once you complete your Driver’s History Questionnaire, you will have to satisfactorily complete the Online Van Test.
-Register using your Princeton University User ID and Password and begin taking the Online Test which consists of a training session along with a 10 question test.
+Click here for instructions on how to register.
+Online Test consists of a training session along with a 10 question test.
 You are required to pass the test with an average of 80%.
 Students are permitted to attempt to pass the test a maximum of three times using the same User ID and Password.
-Once registered, if you exit the site, click on the link “Return to Site”, to login.
+Once registered, if you exit the site, click on this link to login.
 Upon completion of the test you will be able to see your score and print out the Certificate of Achievement.
 Please contact Visium Learning at (866) 435-7687 or email email@example.com for technical support.

-BEHIND THE WHEEL TEST: To sign up for a Behind Wheel Test please make an appointment using WASS Scheduling System.
-Select browse and select "Van Test Account" for calendar owner and follow the instructions.
-If you are unable to make your appointment, you must cancel by accessing the WASS Scheduling System and cancel your appointment.
+BEHIND THE WHEEL TEST: To sign up for a Behind Wheel Test please make an appointment using WASE Scheduling System.
+Select browse and select "Road Test Schedule-Van Certifications" for calendar owner and follow the instructions.
+If you are unable to make your appointment, you must cancel by accessing the WASE Scheduling System and cancel your appointment.

 This test is given on Mondays and Thursdays by a Public Safety Officer.
 It is a 45 minute behind-the-wheel examination which is held between the hours of 9:30am and 4:30pm.
 Please arrive promptly at 200 Elm Drive, and meet the officer at the Welcome Desk .
 Be sure to bring your completed Driving History Questionnaire, Valid US, Canadian or Puerto Rico Driver's License and a printed copy of your Certificate of Achievement.
 To review the content of the Behind the Wheel Test please click on this link Behind the Wheel Test Instructions.